abouabba/Born2beRoot/README.md

 1. To properly configure crontab, we must edit the crontab file with the following command:

           sudo crontab -u root -e
+2. In the file, we must add the following command for the script to execute every 10 minutes */10 * * * * sh /path_to_file.sh.